-Ans: Activities like Pick, Wait, receive, reply, and checkpoint() are called non-Idempotent activity and during the execution of the process whenever these activities are encountered then it gets dehydrated to dehydration store.
+Ans: Activities like Pick, Wait, receive, reply, and checkpoint() are called non-Idempotent activities and during the execution of the process whenever these activities are encountered they get dehydrated to the dehydration store.

 Ans: Using JAVA embedding activity in BPEL, Java code can be embedded in BPEL and can be used.

 Ans: Pick activity can act as a multiple receive activity in some business scenarios.
-If we have two inbound operations and both can trigger the BPEL process then we will go with pick activity as we can’t have two receive activity with the create Instance box checked.
+If we have two inbound operations and both can trigger the BPEL process then we will go with the pick activity as we can’t have two receive activities with the create Instance box checked.

 Ans: If we have to send the request to a different service that has the same wsdl then a dynamic partner link will be used and using addressing schema we can set the endpoint dynamic to send the request to the desired service.